trailofbits/uthenticode/README.md

 * WINE implements most of `Wintrust`, but is a massive (and arguably non-native) dependency for a single task.
-* [`osslsigncode`](https://sourceforge.net/projects/osslsigncode/) can add signatures and check timestamps, but is long-abandoned and CLI-focused.
+* [`osslsigncode`](https://github.com/mtrojnar/osslsigncode) can add signatures and check timestamps, but is CLI-focused.

 ## Beware!